7 Personality Traits for Remote Teams

 Generally speaking, there are four main personality types: driver, expressive, amiable and analytical, and we all have these traits to different degrees.
-The combination of these will mean whether a candidate is more or less suited to remote working.
-Using a system like the Myers Briggs indicators, the Caliper Assessment or the DiSC profiler can help you find out the type of people you want to employ.
+The combination of these will determine whether a candidate is more or less suited to remote working.
+Learning about and using a system like the Myers Briggs, the Caliper Assessment, or the DiSC profiler can help you understand how personality types affect job performance.

-Read on to see which personalities could work best for your company when attracting tech talent.
+Read on to see which personalities could work best for your company when attracting remote talent.

 Not what you’d typically expect in remote working environments but extroverts can be the saving grace of a remote team.
 Channel their energy and need for colleague connection into online collaboration, virtual meetings, team building, and social meets.
 An extrovert can also hit targets as they focus on getting things done so that they can meet about the next item.
 Extroverts are good for your remote team’s morale.